agilealgos/mf/wp-content/plugins/product-import-export-for-woo/readme.txt

 * grouped
 * external/affiliate products

-With this plugin, you can export and import WooCommerce products to and from a CSV and you can do all the basic import export operations in this 100% free WooCommerce import export plugin.
+With this plugin, you can export and import WooCommerce products to and from a CSV, and you can do all the basic import-export operations in this 100% free WooCommerce import-export plugin.

 ##MAJOR FEATURES##